 - Trouble moving around.

 - A very bad skin reaction (Stevens-Johnson syndrome/toxic epidermal necrolysis) may happen.
 It can cause very bad health problems that may not go away, and sometimes death.
-Get medical help right away if you have signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in your mouth, throat, nose, or eyes.
+Get medical help right away if your child has signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in the mouth, throat, nose, or eyes.

 - Feeling nervous and excitable.

-- Bad dreams.
+- Strange or odd dreams.

 - Dry mouth.

-- Muscle pain.
+- Muscle or joint pain.

-- Nose and throat irritation.
+- Nose or throat irritation.